nnienaber2/conduct/terminology.md

 see [Personal Health Information (PHI)](terminology.md#personal-health-information-phi)

 ### Era of Health
-Sometimes refereed to as “We,” and “Us”.
+Sometimes referred to as “We,” and “Us”.
 In Era of Health Legal documents, this refers to "Era of Health, Inc.", as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.

 ### Family Educational Rights and Privacy Act (FERPA)
-A federal legislation in the United States established in 1974, that protects the privacy of students' [Personally Identifiable Information (PII)](terminology.md#persaonlly-identifiable-information-pii).
+A federal legislation in the United States established in 1974, that protects the privacy of students' [Personally Identifiable Information (PII)](terminology.md#personally-identifiable-information-pii).
 The act applies to all educational institutions that receive federal funds.

 ### HealthCare.gov
 Is a health insurance exchange website operated under the United States federal government under the provisions of the [Patient Protection and Affordable Care Act](terminology.md#patient-protection-and-affordable-care-act), which currently serves the residents of the U.S. states which have opted not to create their own state exchanges.